TeamDoodz/TDLib/README.md

 Returns true if given card has the Emerald, Ruby, or Sapphire mox sigils.
 ### CardInfo IsSpecialSacc
 Returns true if given card has Worthy Sacrifice or Many Lives sigils.
+### CardInfo IsSpecialBone
+Returns true if given card has the Bone King sigil.
 ### Ability SynergyWithGems
 Returns true if this sigil would benefit the player more if there was a gem on the board (gem dependant, etc.)
 ### Ability SynergyWithConduit